Yan-Oliveira/doc-fao/content/specific-ticket-notifications/agent/avatar/personal-preferences.rst

 Custom Notifications
 ~~~~~~~~~~~~~~~~~~~~

 This widget contains a link that points to the :doc:`../../admin/communication-notifications/ticket-notifications` screen of the administrator interface, if an administrator clicks on the link.
-If an agent clicks on it, it opens a reduced variant of the *Ticket Notification* screen.
+If an agent clicks on it, it opens a reduced variant of the *Ticket Notifications* screen.

 .. figure:: images/preferences-notification-custom-notifications.png
    :alt: Custom Notifications Widget

    Custom Notifications Widget

-The *Ticket Notification* screen does not contain the administrative elements, if an agent opens it.
+The *Ticket Notifications* screen does not contain the administrative elements, if an agent opens it.

 .. figure:: images/ticket-notification-management.png
    :alt: Ticket Notification Management Screen